Easy-to-read medicine information about celecoxib – what is it, how to take celecoxib safely and possible side effects.

 What is celecoxib?

-- The usual dose of celecoxib is 100 milligrams once or twice daily.
+- The usual dose of celecoxib is 100 mg once or two times a day.

-- Some people may need higher doses of 200 milligrams once or twice daily.
+- Some people may need higher doses of 200 mg once or two times a day.

 - Always take your celecoxib exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.